MinecraftForge/Documentation/docs/datagen/server/loottables.md

 To use them, all registered objects must be supplied to either `BlockLoot#getKnownBlocks` and `EntityLoot#getKnownEntities` respectively.
 These methods are to make sure all objects within the iterable has a loot table.

 !!! tip
-    If `DeferredRegister` is being used to register a mod's objects, then the `#getKnown*` methods can be supplied the entries via `DeferredRegister#getEntities`:
+    If `DeferredRegister` is being used to register a mod's objects, then the `#getKnown*` methods can be supplied the entries via `DeferredRegister#getEntries`:

     ```java
     // In some BlockLoot subclass for some DeferredRegister BLOCK_REGISTRAR